Kain writes video game articles that include tips, tricks, and tutorials. He is especially enthusiastic about horror games.

 Dead Eye is a valuable ability in Red Dead Redemption 2.
 It slows down time so you can fire precision shots on animals and enemies.
 While it's not absolutely necessary, you should upgrade Dead Eye until you can mark targets.
 Play the story until you get to the second train robbery mission.
 You'll unlock an upgraded version of Dead Eye.

-Getting clean animals kills is fundamental when hunting in Red Dead Redemption 2.
+Getting clean animals kills is fundamental.
 A three star rating means the animal pelt is in perfect condition.
 One star means that it is in poor condition.
 Animal pelts that are in good to perfect condition sell for more money at the butcher or trapper.

 To prevent animal pelt damage, use the proper weapon and aim at the animal's vital areas, preferably with Dead Eye for accuracy.
 Observe the animal to check its rating.
 Some animals will have a lower quality pelt by default.
 Focus on finding three stars ratings.